 You can add on the following coverages to your California FAIR Plan policy for an additional fee for more comprehensive protection.

-Extended dwelling coverage | Your home from the following perils not included in the basic policy: wind or windstorm, hail, explosion, riot or civil commotion, falling aircraft, and volcanic eruption |
+Extended dwelling coverage: Covers your home from the following perils not included in the basic policy, including wind or windstorms, hail, explosions, riot or civil commotions, falling aircrafts, and volcanic eruptions.

-Extended personal property coverage | Personal belongings from the following perils not included in the basic policy: wind or windstorm, hail, explosion, riot or civil commotion, falling aircraft, and volcanic eruption |
+Extended personal property coverage: Covers your personal belongings from the following perils not included in the basic policy, including wind or windstorms, hail, explosions, riot or civil commotions, falling aircrafts, and volcanic eruptions.

-Personal property replacement cost coverage | Insures your belongings at their replacement cost, which doesn't include depreciation |
+Personal property replacement cost coverage: Insures your belongings at their replacement cost, which doesn't include depreciation.

-Plants, shrubs, and trees | Up to $250 in coverage per damaged plant or tree |
+Plants, shrubs, and trees: Pays up to $250 in coverage per damaged plant or tree.

-Awnings and signs | Damage to awnings or signs on your property |
+Awnings and signs: Covers damage to awnings or signs on your property.

-Outdoor radio and TV equipment | Damage to outdoor electronic equipment |
+Outdoor radio and TV equipment: Covers damage to outdoor electronic equipment.

 The California FAIR Plan does NOT offer liability coverage

 If you’re looking for personal liability coverage, medical payments coverage, or protection against theft, you’ll have to purchase a separate difference in conditions (DIC) policy on top of your California FAIR Plan policy.
-You can visit the California Department of Insurance website to find a list of private insurance companies in California that offer DIC policies to FAIR plan policyholders.
-Or check out our list of the best home insurance companies in California to see if they offer this type of coverage.

 What policy deductibles are available through the California FAIR Plan?